ansys/pyprimemesh/doc/source/user_guide/fileio.rst

  * ``Workbench``: Uses Workbench to import supported CAD files from the Workbench reader.

-To view the CAD supported for the Workbench route on different platforms, see `CAD Support <https://www.ansys.com/it-solutions/platform-support>`_ on the Ansys website.
+To view the CAD files supported for the Workbench route on different platforms, see `CAD Support <https://www.ansys.com/it-solutions/platform-support>`_ on the Ansys website.

 .. note::